jarecoo/practice/notes.md

     * Rain.
 Is that weird?
 ....notice none of these things cost any money.
 They don't include technology.
 They're not grand gestures.
 It's human to human (or animals/nature) interaction, something we need more of in world that's becoming more fast paced and less human every day.
 Revamp your bucket list.
 Live in the moment.
 Put down your phone.
 Notice the people around you.
 - “‘Don’t set your mind on things you don’t possess as if they were yours, but count the blessings you actually possess and thing how much you would desire them if they weren’t already yours.
 But watch yourself, that you don’t value these things to the point of being troubled if you lose them.’
 Marcus Aurelius, Meditations, 7.27; Today, stop trying to get what other people have.
 Fight your urge to gather and hoard.
 That’s not the right way to live and act.
 Appreciate and take advantage of what you already have, and let that attitude guide your actions.” - The Daily Stoic, p.149
+- “What if…you prioritized quality over quantity?…Your shelves might be emptier, but your brain and your life would be fuller” The Daily Stoic, p.154

 ### Balance
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2